Wine and Food Retreat in Sicily, Italy

 Evening

-We’ll kick off our adventure with a welcome meeting to learn about the regions rich culture, and review our itinerary for the week.
+We’ll kick off our adventure with a welcome meeting to learn about the region’s rich culture, meet our travel companions (and new friends), and review our itinerary for the week.
 From there, we’ll board our private minibus and head into town for a welcome dinner at a traditional local restaurant, including plenty of delicious regional wine.

 Day 2: Wine Tasting in Etna + Taormina